UMich-KamcevLab/Goldman_Uphill_Permeability/README.md

 ## Full Contents and Usage
 Included are scripts to:
-	-Import data from the excel template: Permeability_Import.m
+- Import data from the excel template: Permeability_Import.m
-	-Convert dimensionless diffusivities to values in cm^2/s: DiffusivityDimensions.m
+- Convert dimensionless diffusivities to values in cm^2/s: DiffusivityDimensions.m
-	-Calculate interfacial equilibrium using the Ideal Donnan model: Donnan_LiMgCl.m
+- Calculate interfacial equilibrium using the Ideal Donnan model: Donnan_LiMgCl.m
-	-Simulate a permeability experiment for given experimental conditions: Perm_Sim.m
+- Simulate a permeability experiment for given experimental conditions: Perm_Sim.m
-	-Non-linearly solve for the apparent diffusivities of each ion in the experiment: D_Solve.m
+- Non-linearly solve for the apparent diffusivities of each ion in the experiment: D_Solve.m
 Other files include:
-	-A formatted data template to allow for easy import of experimental permeability data and accompanying cell / membrane information: Permeability_Data.xlsx
+- A formatted data template to allow for easy import of experimental permeability data and accompanying cell / membrane information: Permeability_Data.xlsx
-	-A DEMO folder containing example data that can be fit using this simulation: Permeability_Data_CR61Example.xlsx
+- A DEMO folder containing example data that can be fit using this simulation: Permeability_Data_CR61Example.xlsx